Saren-Arterius/SimpleItemLottery2/README.md

 -----------
 * Type **/silot2 make 1 16** to make 16 * class 1 lottery tickets.
 You can consider selling them in regular shops, or give them to newcomers.

 * Type **/silot2 make 2** to make a class 2 lottery tickets.
-Consider selling them in higher class shop or giving them out as event prizes!
+Consider selling them in higher class shop or giveng them out as event prizes!

 * Type **/silot2 make 3** to make a class 3 lottery tickets.
 Consider letting them be one of the drops of a boss mob.